brentzundel/indy-hipe/text/rich-schema-cred-def/README.md

 ## Tutorial
 [tutorial]: #tutorial

+### Introduction
+The current format for Indy credential definitions provides a method for issuers to specify a schema and provide public key data for credentials they issue.
+This ties the schema and public key data values to the issuer's DID.
+The verifier uses the credential definition to check the validity of each signed credential attribute presented to the verifier.

+The new credential definition object that uses rich schemas is a minor modification of the current Indy credential definition.
+The new format is expressed using JSON-LD, but has the same public key data.
+Instead of referencing a schema, the new credential definition references a mapping object.

 Explain the proposal as if it were already implemented and you were teaching it to another Indy contributor or Indy consumer.
 That generally